 Why use Desktops-

-CloudZen Service Providers enable the end-to-end hosted business services demanded by the mobile workstyles of today’s end users.
-Enrich the experience with access to secure mobile device management (MDM), and secure file sync and share.
+CloudZen management services enable the end-to-end hosted business services demanded by the mobile work styles of today’s end users.
+Enrich the experience with access to secure mobile device management (MDM), web browser and secure file sync and share.

-The DaaS Phenomenon Savvy businesses recognize the versatility and value of Desktop-as-a-Service (DaaS) solutions.
+With DaaS subscription model, savvy businesses recognize the versatility and value of Desktop-as-a-Service (DaaS) solutions.
 Employees that have ubiquitous access are more productive, responsive, and collaborative since they can work wherever and whenever it’s convenient—at home, on the road, and in the office.
 Empowering a mobile workforce often goes hand-in-hand with a commitment to a BYOD model in which workers use their own smartphones, tablets, laptops, and workstations.
 DaaS solutions can provide the “anytime, anywhere, any device” access to Windows desktops and applications that workers need for optimal efficiency.

 Mobilizing the workforce can pose potential security risks if devices are compromised by theft, loss, or negligence.
 However, a properly implemented DaaS architecture can reduce risk by safeguarding applications and data in the datacenter, protecting intellectual property and sensitive information while centralizing application and operating system images.
 Instead of focusing on the complexities of deploying, maintaining, and managing a DaaS infrastructure, companies are increasingly turning to service providers to manage user mobility and BYOD initiatives that provision Windows applications and desktops as elastic cloud-based services.